Discussion is key to learning.

 Our Story

-Liza knew that discussion skills are critical for learning and life – and wanted her students to thrive even as they grew up in a screen-bound, cancel-culture world.
-So she spent a decade working with experts, teachers, and Gen-Z students to develop R.E.A.L.®: the first research-backed method for explicitly teaching face-to-face discussion skills.
+Liza knew that these skills were high stakes for learning and life!
+So, she spent a decade working with experts, teachers, and researchers to develop R.E.A.L.®: the first research-based method for teaching face-to-face discussion skills.

 Our Story